-As part of our investigation, we’ve surveyed 173 execs from all sorts of industries and companies - big and small - to get a good idea of where the role of the product marketer is best utilised, and where it’s maybe more undervalued when PMMs are engaging with the C-suite.
+As part of our investigation, we’ve surveyed 173 execs from all sorts of industries and companies - big and small - to get a good idea of where the role of the product marketer is best utilized, and where it’s maybe more undervalued when PMMs are engaging with the C-suite.

 Here’s how the sample of PMMs has been broken down into groups as part of our investigation:

-Sector, product and stage of growth
+Sector, product, and stage of growth

 Perhaps unsurprisingly, the majority (59%) of the execs we spoke to serve the B2B sector.
-Of the remaining two fifths, just 9% said they worked in B2C and the rest (32%) said both.
+Of the remaining two-fifths, just 9% said they worked in B2C and the rest (32%) said both.

 The type of product their company sells didn’t buck the trend either.
 Most of the C-suites we spoke to came from SaaS, with only 13% selling physical products - these percentages very much mirror the splits we saw in our State of Product Marketing and Product Marketing Salary surveys.

-And finally, when it came to money, exactly half of the people we spoke to were at companies with an annual revenue of less than $10 million, and the next largest segment (20%) were companies in the $10 - $50 million annual turnover range.
+And finally, when it came to money, exactly half of the people we spoke to were at companies with annual revenue of less than $10 million, and the next largest segment (20%) were companies in the $10 - $50 million annual turnover range.

 Product marketing pervasiveness